groovymodeon/groovymodeon.github.io/README.md

-# groovymodeon.github.io
- HI this is a newbie coder
+Hi this is a newbie coder.
+I am new to github